-Depression and anxiety are real dampeners for anybody.
-And did you know that they affect men and women differently.
-If you are experiencing either, or both of these then you know that they can take over your whole life.
-They have a habit of creeping in and leaving you feeling flat, de-energised and uninterested in things that used to make you happy.
+Depression and anxiety can be difficult issues for anybody.
+Did you know that they affect men and women differently?
+If you are experiencing either, or both of these, then you know that they can take over and affect your whole life.
+They have a habit of creeping in and leaving you feeling flat, de-energised, and uninterested in things that used to make you happy.

-Perhaps you have been told by those closest to you that they’re worried about you, and they’re seeing a different version of you.
-Maybe you are seeing signs yourself but you can’t make them out, and if you have never been in this uncomfortable space before then it can be quite concerning and confronting.
+Perhaps you have been told by those closest to you that they’re worried about you, and that they’re seeing a different version of you.
+Maybe you are seeing the signs but you can’t make them out.
+If you have never been in this uncomfortable space before then it can be quite concerning and confronting.
 If you have overwhelming feelings of helplessness or lack of desire for things you once found enjoyable, it’s time to seek professional help.

-While women will ask themselves why they are feeling depressed, men will often attempt to run from it or get busy and preoccupy themselves with meaningless stuff.
-If you find yourself doing this then you need to get some help.
+While women will ask themselves why they are feeling depressed, men will often attempt to run from it or get busy and preoccupy themselves with meaningless busywork.
+If you find yourself doing this then you may need to get some help.
 Anger is a good indicator of depression and so are feelings of shame.
-If you can relate to this and you want to avoid ‘walling off’ everyone then it’s time to act.
-Men can keep themselves in this place of ‘walling off’ others for years, through denial or resigning themselves to their unsatisfying place in life.
+If you can relate to this and you want to avoid a downward spiral, then it’s time to act.
+Unfortunately, men can keep themselves in this place of limbo for years, through denial or resigning themselves to their unsatisfying place in life.

 Imagine what it will feel like when you’re no longer weighed down by the cloud of depression.
-Your relationships will be better, your work life will be better, and social situations will feel better.
+Your relationships will be better, your work life will be better, and social situations will feel better and more enjoyable.
 You’ll feel more engaged with your life and more optimistic about your future.

-As a Brisbane therapist who works with men, I understand male depression, and want you to know you’re not alone.
-I provide counselling to men just like you every day with these same depressive symptoms.
-I have knowledge of the kinds of pain caused by depression.
-I see how it affects not just the guys I work with, but their whole families, their work and their self-esteem.
+As a Brisbane therapist who works with men, Paul understands male depression and wants you to know you’re not alone.
+He provides counselling to men just like you every day with these same depressive symptoms.
+He has knowledge of the kinds of pain caused by depression and he has seen how it affects not just the men he works with, but their whole families, their work, and their self-esteem.
 The toughest and hardest hurdle for a depressed man is admitting there is a problem.
-I encourage you to jump that hurdle now and call to make an appointment.
+We encourage you to jump that hurdle now and call to make an appointment.
 The health and well-being of you and those you love is in the balance.